iimyzf/Inception/README.md

 exec php-fpm7 -F -R
 ```

 ## What is Redis Cache?
-And why do you need it in WordPress?
+And Why Do You Need it in WordPress?

   Redis Cache, or Redis Object Cache, is an open-source, in-memory data structure store that can be used as database, cache, or message brocker.
 It's a plugin for WordPress that improves the performance of your website by storing accessed data in memory, rather than querying the database each and every time that data is needed.